 Because we are an online organization, you don’t need to live near or travel to a Taoist center to access Taoism, we bring Taoist teachings to you in the comfort of your own home.
 While we highly recommend in-person training and retreats in addition to your at-home practice, this website can support your Taoist education and cultivation, whether or not you have access to a physical Taoist Center.

-Our goal is to make Taoism accessible, so we do our best to provide big-picture, conceptual understandings as well as detailed, “how-to” explanations of each aspect of Taoism we present.
+Our goal is to make Taoism accessible, so we do our best to provide big-picture, conceptual understandings as well as detailed, “how-to” explanations of many important facets of Taoism.

 Our main focus is to make it easy for you apply what you learn here to your personal path of cultivation in a practical way.
 So we present the resources we believe will most support your practice, and we organize them based on how you can apply them in your life.